DrC0okie/HEIG_CLD_Labo2/README.md

 ### Tests conclusion

-We can see that with 400 and 800 requests we begin to have time-outs and the response time is becoming too high for a good user experience. furthermore, we have seen that the ELB does not receive all the requests and that in the graphs the CPU load in our 2 instance and our RDS instance was not very high (barely exceeding 1.6% usage for our EC2 instances and 3 % for the RDS instance).
-Based on the results we provided, it appears that our configuration has 2 major bottlenecks:
+We can observe that with 400 and 800 requests, time-outs occur and the response time becomes too high for a good user experience.
+Additionally, we noticed that the ELB does not receive all requests, and in the graphs, the CPU load of our 2 EC2 instances and RDS instance barely exceeds 1.6% and 3%, respectively.
+Based on the results we obtained, it appears that our configuration has two major bottlenecks:

 1. The first bottleneck is clearly the response time-outs that are caused outside of the AWS network.
-It is maybe linked to the environment of the tests, for example the limitations of the laptop wireless NIC , the VPN capabilities or the school network.
-We must also emphasis the fact that the AWS regions are far away from Switzerland.
+This may be linked to test environment limitations, such as the laptop's wireless NIC, VPN capabilities, or the school network.
+We must also emphasize that the AWS regions are far away from Switzerland.
 2. The second bottleneck may be inside the AWS infrastructure.
-The ELB or EC2 instances have no problem responding to the incoming requests, but the limitations are with the network interfaces of our EC2 instances that can not keep up with the traffic and adds more and more latency.
-The second bottleneck can also be caused by the the limitations of the laptop wireless NIC , the VPN capabilities and the school network, that adds more and more response latency with the traffic increasing.
+Although the ELB and EC2 instances have no problem responding to incoming requests, the limitations may lie with the network interfaces of our EC2 instances that cannot keep up with the traffic and add more latency.
+This bottleneck may also be caused by the limitations of the laptop's wireless NIC, VPN capabilities, and the school network, which add more response latency as traffic increases.

-In terms of load balancing, our opinion is that the configuration did test the load balancing mechanism of our Application Load Balancer by distributing the traffic among your EC2 instances.
-The limitations of this simple test include the fact that it does not take into account the diversity of traffic patterns that may occur in a real-world scenario, as well as the fact that it is limited to a specific set of test conditions.
-A more diverse set of tests that simulate real-world scenarios would be necessary to fully test the system's performance and identify any potential issues or bottlenecks.
+Regarding load balancing, our configuration effectively tests the load balancing mechanism of our Application Load Balancer by distributing traffic among our EC2 instances.
+However, this simple test has limitations, as it does not take into account the diversity of traffic patterns that may occur in a real-world scenario, and it is limited to a specific set of test conditions.
+To fully test the system's performance and identify any potential issues or bottlenecks, a more diverse set of tests that simulate real-world scenarios would be necessary.

-To perform realistic testing, we could use different types of requests, varying the frequency and intensity of requests, and simulating different user behaviour and patterns.
+To perform realistic testing, we could use different types of requests, varying the frequency and intensity of requests, and simulating different user behaviours and patterns.
 Additionally, we could consider testing the system under different conditions, such as during peak traffic hours or with high levels of concurrent users.